Insurance

 • seek the advice of your competent person

-• include volunteers as part of your risk assessments, planning activities accordingly
+• include volunteers as part of your risk assessments, and plan activities accordingly

 • implement suitable precautions to protect volunteers and others, based on any risk assessments you have made